 - Consists of a series of vestibular rehabilitation exercises specially designed for people with balance and dizziness disorders.
 The exercises can be done at home.
 Instructor Pauline Martin is a physiotherapist who specializes in treating our disorders.

 - Concludes with a series of interviews with several BADD members, including the husband of a dizzy wife, sharing how dizziness changed their lives.

 How to Purchase

 - Canadian online orders - pay by credit card or PayPal using the PayPal button below.
+No PayPal account is required.
 The price includes shipping to addresses in Canada.
 IMPORTANT: Please select your Membership Status from the drop down list.

 - In person - a $5 discount applies to DVDs purchased (cash or cheque) at a BADD meeting.

 - International and bulk orders - please contact us.
 For international orders, the price is greater only to cover additional postage costs.

 Let's Talk About . . .
 Information Sheets

 A series of printer-friendly handouts reviewed by vestibular specialists and intended as general introductions to a range of topics related to balance and dizziness.